kakurk/kkurkela.github.io/index.md

 Research Specialist
 July 2016 - Present

-I am currently working full time as a research specialist in Dr. Maureen Ritchey's Memory Modulation Lab (@memobc).
-I am responsible for the creation and maintenance of custom analysis pipelines ([example](https://github.com/memobc/memolab-fmri-qa)), running and analyzing behavioral experiments, as well as developing a protocol for running a new transcranial direct current stimulation (tDCS) study.
+I am currently working full time as a research assistant in Dr. Maureen Ritchey's Memory Modulation Lab (@memobc).
+As the lab's Research Specialist, I am responsible for the creation and maintenance of custom analysis scripts.
+For example, I am responsible for the maintenance of a series of scripts for the purposes of MRI data quality assurance ([example](https://github.com/memobc/memolab-fmri-qa)), the analysis of psychophysiology data, and the efficient running of single trial models.

+I am also responsible for running and analyzing behavioral experiments.
+Currently, we are working on a series of experiments investigating the interaction of context and emotion, investigating the influence of emotion on associative memory, as well as developing a protocol for running a new transcranial direct current stimulation (tDCS) experiment to causally manipulate memory networks.

 [_Cognitive Aging and Neuroimaging Laboratory_](http://canlab.la.psu.edu/)
 Dr. Nancy Dennis